mmmjam/mmmjam.github.io/resources.md

 ### Sample Prompt

 Attached is the prompt M<sup>3</sup>J problem writers answered in their sample paper. <b>This is not the official 2021 Math Jam prompt.
-For this year's prompts for the Junior and Senior division, check out [the 2021 Math Modelling page](https://mmmjam.github.io/rules-2021)</b>.
+For this year's prompts for the Junior and Senior division, check out [the 2021 Math Modeling page](https://mmmjam.github.io/rules-2021)</b>.

 Most drivers have a “usual” region in which they do most of their driving.
 However, gas prices may vary widely so that gas may be substantially cheaper somewhere other than within that usual region.
 Would it be more economical to go to a station outside the usual region to buy gas?
 Thus, the general question we wish to address is, “How might we determine which gas station is the most cost-efficient?”